John Dee: Literary and cultural references

 Dee was a popular figure in literary works by his contemporaries and he has continued to feature in popular culture, particularly in fiction or fantasy set during his lifetime or dealing with magic or the occult.

 16th and 17th centuries

 Edmund Spenser may be referring to Dee in The Faerie Queene (1596).
 William Shakespeare may have modelled the character of Prospero in The Tempest (1610–1611) on Dee.

 19th century

 Dee is the subject of Henry Gillard Glindoni's painting John Dee Performing an Experiment Before Queen Elizabeth I.

 20th century

 Dee is a major character in John Crowley's four-volume novel Ægypt, the first volume of which, The Solitudes, was published in 1987.

 Donald McCormick claimed Dee was Ian Fleming's inspiration for his James Bond character.
 He also claimed that the "007" moniker originated as a symbol used by Dee.
 Although there is evidence that Fleming read a memoir of Dee's about the time that he created the Bond character, scholar Teresa Burns has cast doubt on the claim that "007" originates from any symbol used by Dee.

+Dee is portrayed as a magician in Derek Jarman's film Jubilee, who transports Queen Elizabeth I from the 16th century to the 20th.

+Dee is a central character in Peter Ackroyd's 1993 novel The House of Doctor Dee.